NCAR/CAM/doc/source/users_guide/atmospheric-configurations.rst

   * 1980-2015

 ================
-CESM-GC compsets
+CAM-GC compsets
 ================

-All CESM-GC compsets are analogous to compsets available using CAM-chem with the following distinguishing characteristics:
+All CAM-GC compsets are analogous to compsets available using CAM-chem with the following distinguishing characteristics:

 * Dry deposition is handled similarly to CAM-chem but with GEOS-Chem